rclone/rclone/docs/content/onedrive.md

 4. In the rclone config, set `auth_url` to `https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/authorize`.
 5. In the rclone config, set `token_url` to `https://login.microsoftonline.com/YOUR_TENANT_ID/oauth2/v2.0/token`.

-Note: if you have a special region, you may need a different host in step 4 and 5.
+Note: If you have a special region, you may need a different host in step 4 and 5.
 Here are [some hints](https://github.com/rclone/rclone/blob/bc23bf11db1c78c6ebbf8ea538fbebf7058b4176/backend/onedrive/onedrive.go#L86).

 ### Modification time and hashes